schrotie/shadow-query/demo/helloFramework/README.md

 Dynamic templates can insert templates based on a condition and/or - as in this case - can insert arrays of templates.
 Here the array comes from the "greet" attribute and the template is a simple `<li>` list item element.

 For every element that ShadowQuery thus creates - _or updates_! - it will call the `update` callback if you provide it. `update` is called with two arguments: first a ShadowQuery object of the rendered template content, second the element of the array to which it belongs.
 Actually, it passes a third element, the index, which isn't used that often, though.
-But replace the update method without
+But replace the update method with
 ```js
 update  : (li, item, index) => li.text(`Hello ${item}${index}!`),
 ```
 and see what happens!

 You may recall that I wrote above, that ShadowQuery uses `querySelectorAll` to evaluate selectors.
-That means, you can manipulate more than one item with one call.
-The same is true for these templates: a template cam be more than one node.
+That means, you can manipulate more than one element with one call.
+The same is true for these templates: a template can be more than one node.
 Replace the dynamic template with:
 ```js
 {
 	array   : $(this, ':host').attr('greet').split(' '),